 The Web reports component is required for viewing and exporting the captured audit data.
 This component doesn’t have to be installed on the same machine as the main application.
-Due to the fact that it’s a web-based application, it requires Internet Information Services (IIS) on the hosting machine.
-For the purpose of additional performance, security, and reliability, most enterprises keep web servers and database servers on separate physical machines.
+Since it’s a web-based application, it requires Internet Information Services (IIS) on the hosting machine.
+For additional performance, security, and reliability, most enterprises keep web servers and database servers on separate physical machines.

 The above-mentioned components need to be installed only once.